lorispuchol/override/level02/walkthrough.md

 # level02
-- !
-This binary is an ELF in 64-bit !
-Adresses are 8 bytes long
+- !!
+This binary is an ELF in 64-bit, thus adresses are 8 bytes long !!
-- RELRO is disabled
+- RELRO protection is disable.
+My presumption is that we will have to overwrite the __Global Offset Table (GOT)__

 ## Step 1 : Understand the program

-1. The program reads the 41 bytes of the flag in `/home/users/level03/.pass` file and store the flag in `ptr[48]`
+1. The program reads the 41 bytes of the flag in `/home/users/level03/.pass` and store it in `ptr[48]`
 2. The program waits for username entry and password entry in `stdin`
 3. The program compares password entry to the flag
     - If equal: Prints `Greetings` and run a shell